vendocrat/WooCommerce-Payment-Methods/woocommerce-payment-methods/readme.txt

 *   German
 *   Italian

-Please contact me via Twitter (<a href="https://twitter.com/vendocrat">@vendocrat</a>) or hit us on <a href="https://github.com/vendocrat/WooComerce-Payment-Methods">GitHub</a>, if you have a translation you want to contribute!
+Please contact us via [Twitter](https://twitter.com/vendocrat) or hit us on [GitHub](https://github.com/vendocrat/WooComerce-Payment-Methods), if you have a translation you want to contribute!

 == Installation ==